raghav-vish/F1TwitterBio/README.md

 # F1TwitterBio

-With the F1 season cmpleted, the silly season is almost over, with all but Hamilton confirmed for next year (as of 21-12-2020).
+With the F1 season now complete, the silly season is almost over, with all but Hamilton confirmed for next year (as of 21-12-2020).
 But with all of this Mazepin, Illott and Fittipaldi changing their Twitter bios, we never know what will happen.

 This project helps you track what's going on by notifying you when a driver, or a team updates their Twitter bio.